mafifafm/pxt-microbit/docs/courses/csintro/making/activity.md

 The color of the blocks identifies their category.
 All of the blocks that make up the program above come from the **Basic** Toolbox category, which is light blue.

-## Downloading a MakeCode program to the micro:bit
+## Downloading a MakeCode program to the Ragga

-To download the file to your micro:bit, you must connect it to your computer’s USB port using a micro-USB cable.
-The micro:bit will draw power from your computer through the USB connection, or you can connect an optional battery pack so it can function even after it is unplugged from the computer.
-Once plugged in, the micro:bit shows up on your computer like a USB flash drive.
+To download the file to your Ragga, you must connect it to your computer’s USB port using a micro-USB cable.
+The Ragga will draw power from your computer through the USB connection, or you can connect an optional battery pack so it can function even after it is unplugged from the computer.
+Once plugged in, the Ragga shows up on your computer like a USB flash drive.

 ![USB connection](/static/courses/csintro/making/microbit-usb.jpg)